 Appeals court hears arguments in COVID-19 funding dispute (September 11, 2020)Tribal governments remain united as a federal appeals court determines the fate of more than a half-billion dollars in COVID-19 funding that’s been at the center of one of the most bitter Indian law and policy disputes in decades.

-116th 117th 2020 alaska arizona bia cherokee coronavirus crime cronkite news deb haaland democrats doi donald trump elections employment house ihs joe biden jonathan nez judiciary languages media meetings mmiw montana native america calling native sun news today native vote navajo ncai new mexico oklahoma race racism radio republicans scia senate south dakota sovereignty supreme court treaties women youth
+116th 117th 2020 alaska arizona bia cherokee consultation coronavirus crime cronkite news deb haaland democrats doi donald trump elections employment house ihs joe biden judiciary languages law enforcement media meetings mmiw montana native america calling native sun news today native vote navajo ncai oklahoma race racism radio republicans scia senate south dakota sovereignty supreme court treaties women youth